What we know so far about the mass shooting in Maine

 Maine has a longstanding culture of gun ownership tied to traditions of hunting and sport shooting.
 The state doesn’t require permits to carry guns.

-The death toll from Wednesday's shooting was staggering for a state that in 2022 had 29 homicides the entire year.
-The attack was the worst mass killing in state history.
+The death toll was staggering for a state that in 2022 had 29 homicides the entire year.

 WHAT IS THE AFTERMATH?